ansible/pinakes/README.md

 ./tools/minikube/scripts/redeploy_app.sh
 ```

-This will stop the app and worker pods, build the image with latest changes and
+This will stop the app, worker and scheduler pods, build the image with latest changes and
-start the app and worker pods.
+start the app, worker and scheduler pods.

 ### Starting a fresh with a clean env
 To delete all the pods and reset the application, run the helper_script delete_pods.sh.